Conservatism in the United States: The environment

-Many modern conservatives oppose environmentalism.
-Conservative beliefs often include global warming denial and opposition towards government action to combat it, which conservatives contend would do severe economic damage and ultimately more harm than good even if one accepts the premise that human activity is contributing to climate change.
-However, many conservatives, such as former Mayor of New York City, Rudy Giuliani, promote using nuclear fission power over renewable energy sources.
+Many modern conservatives globally in general and in the U.S. in particular oppose environmentalism.
+Conservative beliefs often include global warming denial and opposition towards government action to combat it.
+They contend that, even if human activity is contributing to climate change, environmental regulation would do more harm than good.
+Many conservatives, such as former Mayor of New York City, Rudy Giuliani, promote using nuclear fission power over renewable energy sources.
 Among conservatives who do support government intervention to prevent climate change, they generally prefer market-based policies such as a carbon tax over blanket bans and regulation.

 In the past, conservatives have supported conservation efforts, from the protection of the Yosemite Valley, to the creation of the Environmental Protection Agency.
-However, more recently, conservatives have opposed environmentalism, often ridiculing environmentalists as "tree huggers".
+More recently, conservatives have opposed environmentalism, often calling environmentalists "tree huggers".
 Republican Party leaders such as Newt Gingrich and Michele Bachmann advocate the abolition of the EPA, calling it "the job-killing organization of America."

-Conservative think tanks since the 1990s have opposed the concept of man-made global warming; challenged scientific evidence; publicized what they perceived as beneficial aspects of global warming, and asserted that proposed remedies would do more harm than good.
+Conservative think tanks since the 1990s have denied the concept of man-made global warming, challenged scientific evidence, publicized what they perceived as beneficial aspects of global warming, and asserted that proposed remedies would do more harm than good.
 The concept of anthropogenic global warming continues to be an ongoing debate among conservatives in the United States, but most conservatives reject the scientific consensus that climate change is caused by humans.
 A 2019 poll showed that fewer than 25% of Republicans believed humans were involved in causing global warming.

 American conservatives have generally supported deregulation of pollution and reduced restrictions on carbon emissions.
 Similarly, they have advocated increased oil drilling with less regulatory interference, including oil drilling in the Arctic National Wildlife Refuge.
 In the 2008 election, the phrase, "Drill baby drill" was used to express the Republican position on the subject.

 President Donald Trump rolled back over 100 Obama-administration rules regarding the environment.
 President Trump also announced that the U.S. would stop making payments to the United Nations program "Green Climate Fund".

 Law and order

-Conservatives support a strong policy of law and order to control crime, including long jail terms for repeat offenders.
+Conservatives generally support a strong policy of law and order to control crime, including long jail terms for repeat offenders.
 Most support the death penalty for particularly egregious crimes.
 Conservatives often oppose criminal justice reform, including efforts to combat racial profiling, police brutality, mass incarceration, and the War on drugs.
 They deny that racism exists in the criminal justice system, often opposing organizations such as Black Lives Matter, which they view as anti-police groups.
 To conservatives, police officers are reacting to violent situations in a rational way, and have been the victims of unfair discrimination.
 The "law and order" issue was a major factor weakening liberalism in the 1960s.

-Conservatives generally advocate the use of American military power to fight terrorists and promote democracy in the Middle East.
+Conservatives tend to be opposed to immigration, particularly illegal immigration.